Filmpond/bilrost/README.md

 using a publish subcribe pattern.
 It leverages the power of topics and subscribers as provided by the Azure message bus and Azure Javascript SDK.
 In addition it also provides a "worker" style approach to authoring multiple subscribers.

+The Bilrost can only be used in an ES6 environment.

 ## Installation

 Add the following dependency to your package.json file of your project via npm;